Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

 * Linux 32-bit: Run the settings32.sh from the Vivado/2022.1 directory
 * Linux 64-bit: Run the settings64.sh from the Vivado/2022.1 directory

-To build Vivado fallback reference design one can use two methods, either use GUI interface of Vivado or use tcl scripts to generate hardware design files.
-By using the GUI interface, we can learn the design flow process of generating hardware files.
+To build a Vivado fallback reference design, you can use two methods, either use GUI interface of Vivado or use Tcl scripts to generate hardware design files.
+By using the GUI interface, you can learn the design flow process of generating hardware files.

 **Method 1**:

-Follow Versal Embedded Design Tutorial [(UG1305)](https://xilinx.github.io/Embedded-Design-Tutorials/docs/2021.2/build/html/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.html#creating-a-new-embedded-project-with-the-versal-acap) Chapter 2: Versal Adaptive SoC CIPS and NoC (DDR) IP Core Configuration till *Exporting Hardware* to generate XSA design file.
+Follow Versal Embedded Design Tutorial [(UG1305)](https://xilinx.github.io/Embedded-Design-Tutorials/docs/2021.2/build/html/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.html#creating-a-new-embedded-project-with-the-versal-acap) Chapter 2: Versal Adaptive SoC CIPS and NoC (DDR) IP Core Configuration till *Exporting Hardware* to generate an XSA design file.

 **Method 2**: